Available Edge and Collibra Cloud site connections

 You want to add the metadata of a Snowflake data source in Collibra and create technical lineage for it.
 By defining a JDBC connection between Edge and your Snowflake data source, you establish a secure line of communication between Collibra and your data source.
 This line of communication is then used to register the metadata and create technical lineage for it in your Collibra platform.

 Multiple connection types are available.
 The connection type that you need to use depends on what you want to achieve.
-The following table contains the available Edge connection types and the associated capabilities.
+The following table contains the available connection types and the associated capabilities.

 Azure